gmdsi/GMDSI_notebooks/docs/part2/freyberg_prior_monte_carlo.md

                             master_dir=m_d)
 ```

 Now read in the results.
 Let's just look at the forecasts.
-(Feel free to repeat the plots we did above if you wish to compare them.)
+(Feel free to repeat the plots we did above if you wish to compare them.

-So, what do you think?
-Did ignoring parameter covariance make our forecasts more or less robust?
-It seems like our prior is failing to capture some of the "true" values now.
-This highlights the role of connectivity and "hydraulic structures" in some groundwater predictions and the importance of having a well constructed prior.

 ```python